-Each species of eel comprises a single stock, and these can be more appropriately managed using an alternative to the maximum sustainable yield (MSY) approach, which is available under s.14 of the Fisheries Act 1996.
-To that end, standardised catch-per-unit-effort (CPUE) analyses have been conducted for the commercial shortfin and longfin eel fisheries by Eel Statistical Area (ESA; Table 11 and Figure 3) from 1990-91 to 2011-12 for all North Island ESAs and from 1990-91 to 2012-13 for all South Island ESAs (Tables 12 to 13 and Figures 4-7).
+Each species of eel is considered to be a New Zealand wide stock, with common species-specific spawning grounds within the Fiji Basin.
+However, once recruited to a river system, eels do not move between catchments, so eels within each catchment may be regarded as separate sub-populations for management purposes.
+Maintaining sub-populations within each QMA at or above (sub-area proxies for) B{MSY} , will ensure that the entire (national) stock of each species is maintained at that level.
+To develop sub-area proxies, standardised catch-per-unit-effort (CPUE) analyses have been conducted for the commercial shortfin and longfin eel fisheries by Eel Statistical Area (ESA; Table 11 and Figure 3) from 1990-91 to 2011-12 for all North Island ESAs and from 1990-91 to 2012-13 for all South Island ESAs (Tables 12 to 13 and Figures 4-7).
+These CPUE series monitor the relative abundance of each eel species within the area fished commercially within each ESA.